 - 1. In considering the budget for 2024/25 the Council must also consider its ongoing duties under the Equality Act 2010 to have due regard to the need to eliminate discrimination and advance equality of opportunity between all irrespective of whether they fall into a protected category such as race, gender, religion, etc. Having due regard to these duties does not mean that the Council has an absolute obligation to eliminate discrimination but that it must consider how its decisions will contribute towards meeting the duties in the light of all other relevant circumstances such as economic and practical considerations. - 2.
 Beyond the Council's legal obligations, the Authority has made a strategic commitment to inclusion as a key priority through both the LET'S Do It!
 Strategy and local Inclusion Strategy and defined Equality Objectives.
 The Council's commitment to inclusion extends beyond the nine legally protected characteristics and encompasses carers, Looked After Children and care leavers, military veterans, and reservists and the socioeconomically disadvantaged. - 3.
-An initial overarching Equality Impact Assessment of the Council's Budget for 2024/25 and the Medium-Term Financial Strategy has been undertaken and is appended below.
-This assessment has taken account of base data on the Bury population (including the latest data from the 2021 Census), the results of both the public and workforce consultation exercises on the budget and the detailed budget templates developed over recent weeks and months.
-This assessment confirms the Council's overarching commitment to mitigate any differential impact of the budget on protected groups insofar as is possible and in accordance with its statutory obligations and local strategic commitments. - 4.
-In many cases there will be a need to ensure more detailed consideration of equality as proposals move to implementation, and the need for individual Equality Impact Assessments in relation to 22 of the 38 budget proposals has been identified.
-Initial analysis suggests there are a small number of these proposals where there is a particular risk of differential impact in relation to protected characteristics and these will need to be fully considered on a case- by-case basis.
+No new specific savings proposals are included in this budget report.
+Where proposals agreed last year require individual Equality Impact Assessments this will be progressed in-line with individual project timelines. - 4.
+An overarching Equality Impact Assessments considering the budget as a whole, including the impact of the proposed raise in Council Tax, has been developed and is included within the appendices to this Budget Report.